rkumar/rbcurse/README.markdown

        Oh, wait, i've done all this in the 1.5.0 branch, did not think of first merging with master, since if things went wrong, master would be fine.

       Merged with master.
-Now to update the gemspecs
+Now to update the gemspecs.
+Done that and created gems locally.
+      Am testing them out, seems okay, will release shortly.

 *  2011-11-16 - I am now working on 1.5.0, so please check that branch for latest work.
 I am separating the gem into core, extras and experimental.
 I am also moving to ruby 1.9.3.